-Appropriate pre-construction and construction surveys were undertaken by the Alliance in accordance with the Fauna Mitigation Plan and were reported in the 2010 Annual Report to DoE.
-In consultation with DELWP, the Alliance agreed to a Bandicoot Monitoring Program to be undertaken by the Arthur Rylah Institute (ARI) in 2015.
-This program is monitoring the bandicoots (and other animals) use of structures installed throughout the Toolangi State Forest to facilitate crossing the Sugarloaf Pipeline vehicle access track.
-Remote cameras have been installed at each of the four crossings and monitoring will occur every three months for a total of four visits during 2015.
+Appropriate pre-construction and construction surveys were undertaken by the Alliance in accordance with the Fauna Mitigation Plan and were reported in the 2010 Annual Report to DoEE.
+In consultation with DELWP, the Alliance agreed to a Bandicoot Monitoring Program that was undertaken by the Arthur Rylah Institute (ARI) in 2015/16.
+This program used remote cameras to monitor the bandicoots (and other animals) use of structures installed throughout the Toolangi State Forest to facilitate crossing the Sugarloaf Pipeline vehicle access track.
+Over a period of 12 months, the cameras collected images of animals close to and using the underpasses, and of animals in the nearby forest.
+The results suggest that most species, including the Long-nosed Bandicoot, would readily cross the narrow track without the aid of underpass structures.
+The monitoring repot for this project is included as Appendix A.

-Monitoring of the Toolangi Habitat Linkages has also been agreed to in consultation with DELWP and is currently being undertaken by GHD during 2014/15.
-The program will monitor the habitat linkages installed in Toolangi State Forest through the use of remote cameras installed at 32 sites.
-Data will be recorded over an 8 month period in 2014 and repeated in 2015.
+Monitoring of the Toolangi Habitat Linkages has also been agreed to in consultation with DELWP and has been undertaken by GHD.
+The program monitored the habitat linkages installed in Toolangi State Forest through the use of remote cameras installed at 32 sites.
+Data collection is to be completed in November 2016.
+Reporting on this project is expected in early 2017 and should be included in the 2017 Annual Report.